 Who Is Eligible?

-- Be a recent high school graduate or homeschooled graduate from an accredited high school or approved home school program (graduated within the last six months prior to enrollment at South College).
+- Be a recent high school graduate or homeschooled graduate from an accredited high school or approved home school program (students are required to enroll at South College by the fall term following their high school graduation date.)

 - Declare pursuit of an approved undergraduate program offered at the South College Asheville or South College Atlanta campus (Certificate programs are not eligible).